-This page provides a skeletal outline of the entire multispectral critical edition of Livingstone's final manuscripts (1865-73).
+This page provides a skeletal outline of the entire multispectral critical edition of Livingstone's Missionary Travels manuscript (1857).
 It enumerates all the main sections of the edition, including core data and critical materials.

-Edition Guide - the present page: provides a skeletal outline of the entire multispectral critical edition of Livingstone's final manuscripts (1865-73); also enumerates all the main sections of the edition, including core data and critical materials.
+Edition Guide - the present page: provides a skeletal outline of the entire critical edition of Livingstone's Missionary Travels manuscript (1857); also enumerates all the main sections of the edition, including core data and critical materials.

-Project Team - introduces the project team that developed the critical edition of Livingstone's final manuscripts (1865-73).
+Project Team - introduces the project team that developed the critical edition of Livingstone's Missionary Travels manuscript (1857).

-Acknowledgments - cites the individuals and institutions that have made a special contribution to supporting our work in developing the critical edition of Livingstone's final manuscripts (1865-73).
+Acknowledgments - cites the individuals and institutions that have made a special contribution to supporting our work in developing the critical edition of Livingstone's Missionary Travels manuscript (1857).